 This year for spring cleaning, move beyond decluttering your clothes closet to minimizing what is in it, forever.
 These five tips will help you get started.

-Reducing your clothing, shoes, and accessories down to the items you actually wear and then keeping your wardrobe at a minimum has a double benefit.
+Reducing your clothing, shoes, and accessories down to the items you actually wear and then keeping your wardrobe to a minimum has a double benefit.
 First, getting dressed will be easier, faster, and guilt-free since you no longer have to look at things you never wear.
 Second, it is good for the environment because it reduces the need to make new clothing, which involves using raw materials, water, energy, toxic dyes, and harmful chemicals.

 Minimizing is a more ruthless form of decluttering, which will likely require you to wrestle with your feelings about the clothing you own now and change your approach to adding items to your wardrobe in the future.